isomerpages/moe-victoriasch/_prospective-students/Admission to VS/Appeal for P6 students.md

 Primary 6 students who have applied to Victoria School during MOE’s Secondary 1 Posting Exercise but are unsuccessful, may appeal to be considered for transfer to Victoria School.
 These students appealing for admission to VS after the release of the Secondary 1 Posting result have to meet the school’s cut-off points (COP) for the O Level or Integrated Programme.

-The cut-off points for Victoria School this year are as follows:
+The cut-off points for Victoria School in 2024 are as follows:
 * O-Level: AL 9
 * Integrated Programme: AL 7